 Choose the best time to share.
 Choose a time when family members are receptive and your stories will be heard.

 Record your stories.
 As you think about and share the stories that have influenced your values, record them in writing or video.
 This process helps to preserve past experiences and formative moments for your descendants.

-For more on the criticality of intergenerational communication around wealth values, read our fall 2017 feature article, “Love and Money: Why Communicating Values Matter.”
+For more on the criticality of intergenerational communication around wealth values, read “Love and Money: Why Communicating Values Matter.”

 Successful estate planning is about more than tax efficiency.
 One way to mitigate the unpredictable nature of the future is to create a resilient plan that meets your family’s needs through succeeding generations.
 You can achieve this by embracing flexibility, centering your plan on your values and communicating with your fiduciaries and your family.

 We believe the following six guiding principles can help families create life-affirming, enduring, effective wealth plans: